-It is possible to transform a nondeterministic automaton into a deterministic one that accepts the same states.
+A DFA is a special kind of NFA, so a language that can be accepted by a DFA is also accepted by a DFA.
+It is also true that a language that is accepted by a NFA is accepted by a DFA.
+To see that, transform transform a nondeterministic automaton into a deterministic one that accepts the same states.
 Given an NFA, construct a DFA whose states are sets of the NFA's states, and define a transition function similar to the one above.

-3 Regular and non-regular languages
+III Regular and non-regular languages